renatabiniek/moodbox/README.md

 * As a registered user, I can see a warning message before a tool is deleted so that I know that I won't delete it by accident.
 * As a registered user, I can see confirmation that my tool was deleted after pressing Delete button so that I know the tool was definitely deleted.
 * As a registered user, I can comment on other users' tools so that I can interact with the content.
-* As a registered user, I can like or unlike tools other users shared so I can interact with the content.
+* As a registered user, I can like or unlike tools other users shared so that I can interact with the content.
-* As a registered user, I can add links to my tools so that I can point to an official resources to help others.
+* As a registered user, I can add links to my tools so that I can point to an official resource to help others.
 * As a registered user, I can follow any links to extra resources added by others so that I can read more about techniques that interest me most.
 * As a registered user, I can see a confirmation that I haven't added any tools yet so that I know that is why My Tools page is empty.
 * As a registered user, I can only access the edit page for the tools I had added so that I can't make changes to tools of other users and vice versa.